-Even as the most urbanized county in Ohio, Cuyahoga County was fortunate to have a significant inventory of open space.
-However, in many areas its use was limited by fragmented ownership, degraded by mismanagement or poor planning, or remained inaccessible by the general public.
-County leadership recognized the value of this remaining open space, in terms of the long term benefits that parks, trails, and recreation amenities contribute to environmental protection, how these green space areas improve our quality of life, and how redevelopment opportunities may be enhanced.
+The Cuyahoga County Planning Commission (County Planning) developed both the Cuyahoga County Greenspace Plan and Greenprint in 2002.
+At the time, even as the most urbanized county in Ohio, Cuyahoga County was fortunate to have a significant inventory of open space.
+However, in many areas its use was limited by fragmented ownership or degraded by mismanagement or poor planning, remaining inaccessible to the general public.
+County leadership recognized the value of this remaining open space: the long-term benefits that parks, trails, and recreation amenities contribute to environmental protection; how these green space areas could improve quality of life; how redevelopment opportunities could be enhanced.

 The 2002 Greenprint functioned as a web-based inventory of maps.
 County Planning mapped and highlighted the locations of parks, greenspace corridors, waterways, roadways and trails; and included community centers, activity centers, and town centers.
 It identified priority areas for protection, restoration, trail development, and other “green” improvements.
 Available through the County Planning Commission website, the Greenprint remained a static map featuring 2002 data, and its applicability was limited as a downloadable .pdf file.